AI can produce pictures but is this art?

 Duchamp's reasons were, in part, to do with abandoning the tired, conventional wisdom that assumed art had to look like a certain kind of object.
 He decided to think differently about what an artwork could be, though his rationale took another 50 years to be accepted.
 Even today, people still profoundly disagree with his motives.
 Originality lies in questioning the reasons for what has become commonplace, and Duchamp was not trying to generate the most "likes" for his work.
 No machine has thus far chosen not to make art.

 What Duchamp's originality outlines is the way human creativity works as part of a culture's conversation with itself about what things are and the way we give them value.
 An artist presents a work and says, "What do you think of this?"
 The audience may like it or not like it, but more than this, humans argue over the value of what the artist has made.
 That's how all art criticism starts out.
 Liking something isn't enough to make it good.
-With the development of machine learning, it's as if machines are getting better at asking, "do you like this?" and yet, machines cannot yet answer why we like what they make -- and have no reason to make it for themselves.
+With the development of machine learning, it's as if machines are getting better at asking, "Do you like this?" and yet, machines cannot yet answer why we like what they make -- and have no reason to make it for themselves.

 The outline of a hand on a cave seems to say, "We are here."
 Looking at their own hand-prints on the rock, early humans must have been aware that they had creatively changed their world, and by making a mark on it, were aware of themselves by doing so.
 If machines achieve the same thing, it probably won't be through making images for humans to like.
 It will be the moment that an algorithm, or an artificial neural network, shows to itself that it exists.